 Action

-X Discussion
+X Discussion Information

-Information

-The September 24, 2014, study session is a continuation of the review of the Bellevue Comprehensive Plan with a focus on the Environmental and Utilities chapters of the plan.
+The October 22, 2014, study session is a continuation of the review of the Bellevue Comprehensive Plan with a focus on the Utilities chapter of the plan.
+The study session is also an opportunity to see the work of the Human Services Commission and Parks and Community Services Board and review the overall progress of the update.

 No formal action is requested at this study session.
-The Commission is encouraged to review the enclosed draft policy tables.
+The Commission is encouraged to review the enclosed draft Utility policy table.
 Comments on the draft policies at this stage will help staff prepare a draft Comprehensive Plan for the Commission's later review.